Sydney BridgeClimb: What It’s Really Like

 BridgeClimb operates to the highest standard of professionalism and safety, which shown through in all interactions with staff.
 The whole operation runs like clockwork, with a high attention to detail.
 From automatically sizing up everyone for their jumpsuits on arrival to the almost instant turnaround of printing guest photos at the climb’s conclusion, time is maximised to make the most of your time on the bridge, which I appreciated.

 One factor always brought up in discussion of the climb is the price tag attached.
 Yes, the climb is at a higher price point than some other Sydney tourist attractions, no arguing that, but the experience is truly once in a lifetime.
-(Prices range from approximately $150-$370, but consult their website for up to date information.)
+Pricing varies by date, but expect to pay around $300 AUD per adult in 2024/2025.

 If you’re visiting Sydney for the first time, I can’t think of a better way to see it, as well as learn about Sydney’s history.
 If you’re a Sydney local, it would be a great thing to do in celebration of a special occasion.
 Sunset climbs have been the site of thousands of proposals over the years- perhaps another reason for the handkerchiefs?